 Two legs in an SGP can have:

 - Independent: the legs are basically uncorrelated.
-Two unrelated player props from different positions.
+Two unrelated player props from different positions, or a kicker prop paired with anything.

 A worked SGP example